FAIMS/burial-mounds-web/README.md

 ### Adding Images for a Record Page from Google Drive

-Please ensure to read the [generating google drive link to csv page](_import/generating-google-drive-link-csv.md) to generate the CSV that contains the Google Drive CSV.
+Please ensure to read the [generating google drive link to CSV page](_import/generating-google-drive-link-CSV.md) to generate the CSV that contains the Google Drive CSV.

 Once you have the generated CSV, please follow the following steps:

   1. Ensure that the CSV file is in the **\_import** folder.
-  2. Ensure the value for the key `csv_file_name` in [customizable-variables.yaml](_import/customizable-variables.yaml) is the same as the file name of the CSV.
+  2. Ensure the value for the key `google_drive_csv_file` in [customizable-variables.yaml](_import/customizable-variables.yaml) is the same as the file name of the CSV with the google drive links.
   3. If you have run the `make_site.py` Python script to generate the Record Pages, then you can skip this step and move onto step 4, otherwise, please read the [generating record pages section](#generating-record-pages) and follow the instructions in that section.
   4. Run the `google_drive.py` Python script.
 Once that is done, you have finish adding images from Google Drive.